Vadimovski/obsidian_ai/README.md

 ## Troubleshooting

 - Open the Developer Console to see logs: `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (macOS)
-- Ensure an API key is set for OpenAI provider, or that Ollama is running locally
+- Ensure an API key is set for OpenAI provider

 ## Feedback